 1:00 – 2:15 PM Session 6: Rural Communities and the Politics of Identity

-Panelists will discuss diversity in rural communities considering issues like the social constructions of rural communities and how social and political portrayals of these communities compare with reality.
-The discussion will pay particular attention to the experiences of diverse populations that call rural communities home.
+Panelists discussed diversity in rural communities considering issues like the social constructions of rural communities and how social and political portrayals of these communities compare with reality.
+The discussion paid particular attention to the experiences of diverse populations that call rural communities home.
 Moderated by Abdullah Antepli, Associate Professor of the Practice, Sanford School of Public Policy and Associate Professor of the Practice of Interfaith Relations at Divinity School.

 Rural Recaps: The Politics of Rural Identity, Antonio Butler, MPP ’23